amm1746/Wildfire-Relief/docs/DesignDoc.md

 ### Model Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

+> Model:
+> Need: Represents a single need.
+Contains the attributes name, cost, quantity, and type.
+> CupboardDAO (interface): Defines the methods for need management, such as retrieving, adding, and updating a need.
+> CupboardFileDAO: Reads and writes needs to a JSON file.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View